adriacanal/dotfiles/README.md

 # My personal dotfiles

+This repo is forked from [freekmurze/dotfiles](https://github.com/freekmurze/dotfiles) for adapt my preferences on dotfiles.
+Thank you for this settings [Freek](https://github.com/freekmurze)!
+There are pretty cool! 🤩

 My personal dotfiles.
 Also used by nearly all other geeks at [spatie.be](http://spatie.be) and [the amazing Frederick Vanbrabant](https://twitter.com/maybeFrederick/status/912620087538016257).

 It contains the installation of some basic tools, some handy aliases and functions.
 Backups of settings are done via [Mackup](https://github.com/lra/mackup).